joostmeijles/blog/content/remote_debug_windows_container_rider.md

 tags: ["Docker"]
 ---

-For a while I have been wanting to use [Jetbrains Rider](https://www.jetbrains.com/rider/) instead of Visual Studio, but the lack of remote debugging possibilities for Windows container processes stopped me from doing so.
+For a while I have been wanting to use [JetBrains Rider](https://www.jetbrains.com/rider/) instead of Visual Studio, but the lack of remote debugging possibilities for Windows container processes stopped me from doing so.
 <!--more-->

 But Rider has improved and [now](https://www.jetbrains.com/help/rider/SSH_Remote_Debugging.html) supports .NET and .NET Core remote debugging using SSH.
 SSH is a first class citizen for Linux containers but unfortunately not (yet) for Windows containers.